SallingGroup-AI-and-ML/venv-cli/README.md

 The `-venv` part is necessary to be able to use this system python to create virtual environments.

 ## Activating and deactivating the virtual environment
-To activate the virtual environment, from the folder containing `.venv` run
+To activate the virtual environment, place yourself _in the folder containing_ the `.venv` folder, then run
 ```console
 $ venv activate
 ```